maRc2/pynfact/README.md

 First notes
 -----------

-This project is in development, so there are some bugs that need to be fixedand it needs to be deployed as a package.
+This project is in development, so there are some bugs that need to be fixed and it needs to be deployed as a package.

 For usage, configuration and more information read the [GitHub Wiki section](https://github.com/alberteromero/pynfact/wiki) associated to